 University of Michigan certificate programs

-School of Information doctoral students often take advantage of the University of Michigan's variety of quality academic programs and interdisciplinary resources to pursue a graduate certificate.
-Graduate certificates enable students who are pursuing a doctoral or professional degree to supplement their disciplinary training with concentrated inquiry in a specific field.
-Current University of Michigan graduate students can pursue certificates in conjunction with a degree-seeking program, or independent of any other graduate programs, provided they have received a post-baccalaureate degree within the previous five years.
+School of Information graduate students can take advantage of the University of Michigan's variety of quality academic programs and interdisciplinary resources to pursue a graduate certificate.
+Graduate certificates enable students pursuing a doctoral or professional degree to supplement their disciplinary training with concentrated inquiry in a specific field.
+Current U-M graduate students can pursue certificates in conjunction with a degree-seeking program or independent of any other graduate programs, provided they have received a post-baccalaureate degree within the previous five years.

-The Graduate Certificate in Museum Studies emphasizes both theory and application and includes campus-based proseminars/lecture courses, cognates/electives from a variety of fields, and practica/internships, where the museum itself becomes the site of learning.
-(18 credits)
+The Graduate Certificate in Museum Studies emphasizes both theory and application and includes campus-based proseminars/lecture courses, cognates/electives from a variety of fields and practica/internships, where the museum itself becomes the site of learning.
+(12 credit hours plus an approved practicum experience)

 In this program, students explore the politics and policy related to science and technology.
 The program provides students with tools to analyze complex science and technology policy issues, and consider questions such as how science and technology are influenced by the policy process.
 (15 credits)

-This program helps students to understand the social dynamics of science, technology, and medicine; explore these dynamics across world societies and cultures; develop sensitivity to issues of gender, race, and class in science, technology, and medicine; and employ STS approaches as scholars or practitioners such as engineers or scientists.
-(15 credits)
+This program helps students to understand the social dynamics of science, technology and medicine; explore these dynamics across world societies and cultures; develop sensitivity to issues of gender, race and class in science, technology, and medicine; and employ STS approaches as scholars or practitioners such as engineers or scientists.
+(12 credits)

 This program offers graduate students at the University of Michigan an opportunity to document professional development as college-level instructors and prepare for the faculty job search.

-Explore additional certificate options offered across campus including survey methodology, culture and cognition, complex systems, environmental justice, and more!
+Explore additional certificate options offered across campus including environment and sustainability, digital studies, survey methodology, community action and research, and more!